 How popular is Cornelia?

 Charted below is the birth name popularity of Cornelia for girls.
 Cornelia entered the list in 1880-1889 and reached its peak rank of #186 in the U.S. then, but is not ranked currently.
-(2014 Birth Statistics)
+(2015 U.S. SSA Records)

 Which version is better?with its variant forms and related girl names.
-Displayed below is a comparison of the usage of the girl name Cornelia and associated names.
+Displayed below is a study of the ranking of the girl name Cornelia and associated names.
 Popular related forms of Cornelia listed in the Top 2000 are Nellie (#1247 the previous year), Nelly (#1724), Nila (#1797), Nella, Nell, Nelia, Cornelius, Cornie and Neely.
-These relations of Cornelia were favored as birth names during the years 1880-1889 (usage of 0.4724%) and are now much less common, with forms like Nell falling out of fashion.
+These relations of Cornelia were favored as birth names during the years 1880-1889 (usage of 0.9%) and are now much less common, with forms like Nell falling out of fashion.